Mitarai Digital Folio

 Act 5 4

-Bottom’s dramatic peak falls in Act 3 with 88 lines — the act where the role carries the most weight on stage.
+Bottom’s dramatic peak falls in Act 3 with 88 lines.

 Voice signature